Governance (GOVN) 377

 Prerequisite: None; however, a previous course in social science is recommended.
 This is a senior course and as such students are expected to have advanced analytical and writing skills.

 Precluded Course: GOVN 377 is a cross-listed course—a course listed under 3 different disciplines—with LGST 377 and CRJS 377.
-GOVN 377 may not be taken for credit by students who have obtained credit for LGST 377 or CRJS 377.
+GOVN 677 is a precluded course.
+GOVN 377 may not be taken for credit by students who have obtained credit for LGST 377, CRJS 377 or GOVN 677.

 Course Textbook: The textbook for the course, Controlling Knowledge: Freedom of Information and Privacy Protection in a Networked World is available for free download from AUPress.